The KPZ equation and the directed landscape: O’Connell-Yor polymer model

 \end{proof} \end{lemma}

-In the rest of the section, we drive a relation between Busemann functions and quantiles of the polymer measure.
-In particular, Lemma~\ref{lem:FF}, \eqref{equ:HHB0} and \eqref{equ:HHA0} will be used in Sections~\ref{sec:proof1} and \ref{sec:proof2}.
-Those are deterministic properties and do not rely on the laws of $\mathcal{X}^{T,n}$ or $\mathcal{H}^{T,n}$.
+In the rest of the section, we drive a relation between Busemann functions and the c.d.f. of polymer measures, Lemmas~\ref{lem:FF} and \ref{lem:GG}.
+Those are deterministic properties and do not rely on the laws of $\mathcal{X}^{T,n}$ or $\mathbcalboondox{h}^{T,n}$.

 We start with a simple consequence of Lemma~\ref{lem:f-convex}.